tfeb/star/README.md

 `(`*name* `&key type special ignore ignorable anonymous)`

 which allows various declarations to be made about variables.
+See [below](#declaration-handling "Declaration handling") for some more about declaration handling: these options are very seldom needed now.

 Variables whose name is `"_"` are anonymous by default: each such variable is unique and is ignored.
 You could make such a variable not be anonymous by specifying it as `(_ :anonymous nil)`.

-The other options for the complicated variable case exist mostly for the use of `for*`: for `for` declarations at the start of the body do what you expect.
+The other options for the complicated variable case are now mostly unneeded: there are some cases where they are in theory useful in`for*`: for `for` declarations at the start of the body do what you expect.

 Finally an *iterator* is just a form which evaluates to two functions as specified above.